MrDanielHarka/angular-course/notes/angular.md

 > Here mainContact is added as a name, which can be referred to by other parts of our application.

 \
-...and when all this is done, then you should have a simple, working app... or not.
+...and when all this is done, then we should have a simple, working app.

 \
 `10.` Editing `app.component.ts` and adding this below `mainContact`: